-The course provides a comprehensive survey of the major theories and research on leadership and managerial effectiveness in organizations with practical suggestions for improving leadership skills.
-The nature and attributes of leadership are investigated through case studies, biographies, and class presentations.
-Topics include identifying traits and abilities that have distinguished effective leaders from ineffective ones.
+This course provides a comprehensive survey of the major theories and research on leadership and managerial effectiveness in formal organizations with practical suggestions for improving leadership skills.
+The nature and attributes of leadership are studied through case studies, biographies, and class presentations.
+Topics include the difference between leadership ability and management skills as well as identifying traits and abilities which have distinguished effective leaders from ineffective ones.
+A one-unit written research project and its oral presentation is a required part of the course.